aarikpokras/gramlang/README.md

 ```console
 ./clean.sh
 ```
+### CI
+Get the latest build from the [actions page](https://github.com/aarikpokras/gramlang/actions).
+It has Ubuntu latest and macOS latest.

 ## What to do with the language
 It's not super advanced, so there's not much you can do with it.